serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

   1 passing (8ms)
 ```

-Now to the fun part – implementing the actual test.
+Now to the fun part – implementing the actual tests.
 The tests that Serverless Mocha plugin creates are located in `test` directory, which is default directory for mocha tests.
-If you wish to use different directory you can create tests using `-p` or `--path` parameter when creating and invoking tests.
+If you prefer to use different directory you can create tests using `-p` or `--path` parameter when creating and invoking tests.
 Open the `tests/currentTime.js` to your code editor.

 There is a generated test which just tests that response is not empty.